 While vegetables seem to take the spotlight in numerous dishes, the seafood and meat dishes are no less impressive; one of the starters, the Coal Baked Omelette with Smoked Haddock, Tarragon & Grain Mustard Mornay ($24), was a crowd favourite and highly praised.
 The dish uses Barne Organic eggs and Béchamel sauce which produces a runny perfection of an omelette, with the sharp flavours of the rocket salad and shaved parmesan giving it a sophisticated edge.
 The two fish mains were also a hit; namely, the Coal Baked Barramundi with Cucumber Coleslaw, Roasted Eggplant & a Fresh Mint Dressing ($26) and the Red Grouper with Peas and Mint Puree with Grilled Baby Cos & Chimichurri ($28).

-The flavours of the roasted eggplant and the yoghurt, suggestive of babaganoush and tzatziki, give the Barramundi dish a Turkish twist.
+The flavours of the roasted eggplant and the yoghurt, suggestive of babaganoush and tzatziki, gave these local barramundi recipes a Turkish twist.
 The Mangalica Pork Collar with Asian BBQ Glaze, Corn & Speck Ragout with Pickled Cucumber ($34) is another great way in which the chefs harmonise different flavours from around the world.

 Though the meat itself was roasted to tender perfection, what really set it apart were the sweet glaze, the corn, and the bean sprouts highlighting the Asian flare, topped off with the more traditional crispy pork crackling.